 Do I need a special licence for aerial photography in the UK?

-Recreational aerial photography with a drone under 250g does not require a licence.
+Recreational aerial photography does not require a licence, but any drone over 100g needs a free CAA Operator ID and Flyer ID.
 Commercial aerial photography requires CAA authorisation regardless of drone weight.
+Taking the free CAA Flyer ID test is strongly recommended for all pilots.

 What resolution do I need for aerial photography?

 1080p is sufficient for social media and personal use.
-4K is needed for professional publication, large prints, or significant cropping.
+4K is the right target for professional publication, large prints, or footage requiring significant cropping — and for cinematic FPV work where you want flexibility in post.

 What time of day is best for UK drone photography?

-Early morning (sunrise + 1 hour) and late afternoon (2 hours before sunset) provide the best light quality for UK aerial photography.
+Early morning (sunrise plus one hour) and late afternoon (two hours before sunset) provide the best light quality for UK aerial photography.
+Overcast conditions work well for even, shadow-free landscape coverage.